smfo/whatILearntToday/ReactNative/httpRequests.md

 }
 ```

-This will successfully save to the api, but getEvents need to load the updated data.
+This will successfully save to the api, but getEvents also needs to load the updated data
+in order to update the view.

 ```javascript
 componentDidMount(){